Throat guards help to protect a vulnerable part of a catcher's body that can often be overlooked.

 We like that the protective plastic is relatively thick compared to other products on the market.

-It has a wide and contoured shape, which will do its job of protecting your throat while also not bunching up against the top of the chest protector while blocking.
+It has a wide and contoured shape, which will do its job of protecting your throat while also not bunching up against the top of the chest protector when blocking.

-Easton's throat protector is sold in a few different colors, with the Easton logo in white featured prominently in the middle.
+Easton's catcher throat guard is sold in a few different colors, with the Easton logo in white featured prominently in the middle.

 It is 4.5 inches, making it a good option for younger catchers playing at a youth level.